 During your first visit to restore your smile, we do a thorough examination of your teeth and jaw.
 Extensive dental work can be intimidating and cause anxiety.
 That's exactly why we develop a plan together of how we’ll restore your smile.
 During the development of your treatment plan, we welcome you to ask any and all questions concerning your oral health.

 If you have a silver filling, it might degrade or blacken over time.
 It also might expand, meaning it could potentially damage the tooth’s structure and fall out.
-We can replace this old silver filling with a tooth-colored filling that better matches your other teeth, made of stronger resin, which doesn’t have the negative side effects of a traditional silver filling.
+We can replace your old silver filling with a tooth-colored one that matches your other teeth.
+It's made of stronger resin and doesn't have the negative effects of a silver filling.

-Crowns (also known as caps) may be suggested, and cover the entire tooth down to the root.
+Dentists may suggest crowns (also known as caps), which cover the entire tooth down to the root.
 If you have a lot of tooth decay or a broken tooth, this is a common recommendation because crowns can endure heavier use.

 Did you know that when a broken tooth does not support facial muscles like it used to, you may look different?
 Crowns can help restore your natural face structure, so you can get back to looking exactly like YOU.

 Implants are another great option if you are experiencing tooth loss.
 In the past, dentures were the only solution.
 If you don't have a tooth or implant, your jaw bone can weaken.
 If you are missing one or several teeth, you may need a single implant or implant-supported bridges.

 Implants fuse with your jaw bone and remain permanent, unlike dentures that require removal for proper care.
 With proper care of your implants, they can last a lifetime.